Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 \subsection{The problem and results}

 The Set Disjointness problem~$\linedisj_{n,d}$ on a line was introduced recently by Le Gall and Magniez~\cite{LM18-diameter-congest-model} in the context of distributed computing.
 It is a communication problem involving~$d + 1$ communicating parties, $\rA_0, \rA_1, \dotsc, \rA_d$, arranged on the vertices of a path of length~$d$.
 The edges of the path denote two-way quantum communication channels between the players.
 Parties~$\rA_0$ and~$\rA_d$ receive~$n$-bit inputs~$x, y \in \set{0,1}^n$, respectively.
+The~$ d + 1$ parties also share an arbitrary entangled state as described in Section~\ref{sec-congest}.
 The communication protocol proceeds in rounds.
 In each round, parties~$\rA_{i - 1}$ and~$\rA_i$ may exchange~$b$ qubits in each direction, for each~$i \in [d]$, i.e., the \emph{bandwidth\/} of each communication channel is~$b$.
 The goal of the parties is to determine if the sets~$x$ and~$y$ intersect or not.
 I.e., they would like to compute the Set Disjointness function~$\disj_n(x,y) \eqdef \bigvee_{i = 1}^n (x_i \meet y_i)$.

 We are interested in the number of rounds required to solve~$\linedisj_{n,d}$.
 We readily get a quantum protocol~$\Pi_d$ for this problem with~$\Order( \sqrt{nd} \,)$ rounds by following an observation due to Zalka~\cite{Zalka99-unordered-search} on black-box algorithms that make ``parallel'' queries.
 Let~$\Pi$ denote the optimal two-party quantum communication protocol for Set Disjointness due to Aaronson and Ambainis~\cite{AA03-spatial-search}.
 In~$\Pi_d$, we partition the~$n$-bit inputs into~$d$ parts of length~$n/d$ each.
 Parties~$\rA_0$ and~$\rA_d$ then simulate~$\Pi$ on each of the~$d$ corresponding pairs of inputs independently.
 The protocol~$\Pi$ runs in~$\sqrt{n/d}$ rounds with~$\Order(1)$ qubits of communication per instance of length~$n/d$, per round.
 So the total communication to or from~$\rA_0$ due to one round of the~$d$ runs of~$\Pi$ is~$\Order(d)$.
 Since~$\Order(d)$ qubits can be transmitted across the path of length~$d$ in~$\Order(d)$ rounds of the multi-party protocol, the protocol~$\Pi_d$ simulates the~$d$ parallel runs of~$\Pi$ in~$\Order( \sqrt{nd} \,)$ rounds.
 Since~$\Pi$ finds an intersection with probability at least~$3/4$ whenever there is one, and does not err when there is no intersection, the protocol~$\Pi_d$ also has the same correctness probability.